TheCodeCache/learn-spark-concepts/Drastic Coalesce.md

 In case of partition increase, coalesce behavior is same as repartition
 but in case of patition decrease, `coalesce optimized data shuffle by merging local partitions ie. within executor`

-We've 3 tyes of coalesce as follows:
+We've 2 types of coalesce as follows:
 1. coalesce
 2. **drastic coalesce**

 sample example:

 `dataframe.coalesce(n)`, where `n` is # of partitions.
-`if `n < # of partitions `then drastic coalesce takes place which leads to data shuffle, o'wise shuffle does'nt take place`
+`if `n < # of partitions `then drastic coalesce takes place which leads to data shuffle, o'wise shuffle doesn't take place`

 best practice:
-if we've imbalanced size of partitions, it's better to re-distribute then usinf different partitioning logic
+if we've imbalanced size of partitions, it's better to re-distribute then using different partitioning logic

 **Reference:**
 1. https://stackoverflow.com/a/67915928/6842300